armory/documentation/_glossary/glossary.md

 Below is a list of words and phrases as they apply to Spinnaker and their definitions, including any additional information that may be helpful.

+* This is a placeholder for an unordered list that will be replaced with ToC.
+To exclude a header, add {:.no_toc} after it.
+{:toc}

 #### Amazon Web Services